 GoodRelations is a powerful yet simple technique for putting rich data snippets about your business into your Web pages.
-This makes the unique features of your products and services more accessible for the latest generation of search engines (e.g. Yahoo SearchMonkey), novel mobile applications, and browser plug-ins.
+This makes the unique features of your products and services more accessible for the latest generation of search engines (e.g. Google or Yahoo SearchMonkey), novel mobile applications, and browser plug-ins.
 Plus, it brings positive effects on existing search engines.

 With this tool, you can create such snippets using the W3C RDFa format for simple copy-and-paste.
 Just insert them into your Web pages and update the XHTML/HTML page header markup, as explained below.